Galley: Introduction of guns

+Skillful usage of guns in galley warfare was seen in the Battle of the Gulf of Tunis, where Spanish and Italian galleys under Álvaro de Bazán y Benavides engaged and overwhelmed Barbary galleons thanks to the superior range of their own cannons.

-Mediterranean decline
+Zenith in the Mediterranean

 Atlantic-style warfare based on large, heavily armed sailing ships began to change naval warfare in the Mediterranean in the early 17th century.
-In 1616, a small Spanish squadron of five galleons and a patache was used to cruise the eastern Mediterranean and defeated a fleet of 55 galleys at the Battle of Cape Celidonia.
-By 1650, war galleys were used primarily in the wars between Venice and the Ottoman Empire in their struggle for strategic island and coastal trading bases and until the 1720s by both France and Spain but for largely amphibious and cruising operations or in combination with heavy sailing ships in a major battle, where they played specialized roles.
+In 1616, a small Spanish squadron of six sailing ships cruised the eastern Mediterranean and defeated an Ottoman fleet of 55 galleys at the Battle of Cape Gelidonya.
+By 1650, war galleys were used primarily in the struggles between Venice and the Ottoman Empire for strategic island and coastal trading bases and until the 1720s by both France and Spain for largely amphibious and cruising operations or in combination with heavy sailing ships in a major battle, where they played specialized roles.
 An example of this was when a Spanish fleet used its galleys in a mixed naval/amphibious battle in the second 1641 battle of Tarragona, to break a French naval blockade and land troops and supplies.
 Even the Venetians, Ottomans, and other Mediterranean powers began to build Atlantic style warships for use in the Mediterranean in the latter part of the century.
 Christian and Muslim corsairs had been using galleys in sea roving and in support of the major powers in times of war, but largely replaced them with xebecs, various sail/oar hybrids, and a few remaining light galleys in the early 17th century.

 No large all-galley battles were fought after the gigantic clash at Lepanto in 1571, and galleys were mostly used as cruisers or for supporting sailing warships as a rearguard in fleet actions, similar to the duties performed by frigates outside the Mediterranean.
 They could assist damaged ships out of the line, but generally only in very calm weather, as was the case at the Battle of Málaga in 1704.
 They could also defeat larger ships that were isolated, as when in 1651 a squadron of Spanish galleys captured a French galleon at Formentera.
 For small states and principalities as well as groups of private merchants, galleys were more affordable than large and complex sailing warships, and were used as defense against piracy.
 Galleys required less timber to build, the design was relatively simple and they carried fewer guns.
 They were tactically flexible and could be used for naval ambushes as well amphibious operations.
 They also required few skilled seamen and were difficult for sailing ships to catch, but vital in hunting down and catching other galleys and oared raiders.